 That same technique with simple alignment pins has been brought to Canadian skylights.
 Of course that only works for roof windows or skylights that can be opened – basically separating the glass and hardware from the light weight frame.
 Fixed glazed skylights (non-opening) must be installed from the outside.

-Having both skylights and roof windows means that you can get any opening configuration you might want from side opening windows, to awning windows to pivoting windows or simply fixed or ventilating skylights.
+The existance of both skylights and roof windows means that you can get any opening configuration you might want from side opening windows, to awning windows to pivoting windows or simply fixed or ventilating skylights.
 Automatic rain closure and blinds are also available for a complete line-up – all with the same energy saving and condensation control features.

 Yes I recommend Fakro skylights and roof windows for our cold climate.
 They are well built and their installation design helps to achieve a permanent leak free installation in our cold climate.
+Other brands could do an equally good job if you study carefully how to build, install and flash, raised site built insulated curbs.